wp-cli/handbook/repository-management.md

 #### Command

-The labels that define what specific command a given issue/pull request is related to are prefix with `command:`.
+The labels that define what specific command a given issue/pull request is related to are prefixed with `command:`.

 Some examples: